otterdev-io/sanity-template-nextjs-vercel-basic/README.md

-# Barebones Next.js, Vercel, Sanity.io Starter
+# Barebones Next.js Typescript, Vercel, Sanity.io Starter
 This is a sanity 1-click starter.
 It can be created at https://sanity.io/create?template=otterdev-io/sanity-template-nextjs-vercel-extra
 # Running
 `npm run dev`